mpapierski/pgmigrate2/README.rst

      USING btree
      (shop_id, slug);

-As you can see patch is a valid SQL file, which can be executed directly.
+As you can see patch is a valid SQL file, which even can be executed directly.
+It also has nice, human readable file name, and some metadata.

 Quickstart